bscan/Mathbot/README.md

 =============
 Simple Math Bot for Facebook Messenger Platform.
 This use mathjs to provide a calculator-like platform on Facebook Messenger Platform.

-This can be used as a mathbot, or as a template for running a Messenger app using Heroku.
+This can be used as a mathbot, or as a template for running a Messenger app.

 Usage
 -------